lkobus/markdown-streamdeck/README.md

   ```html
   <svg width="42px" height="42"...
   ```
-- This site uses github web_page enabled to export the png files.
+- This site uses github web_page enabled to export the png files to link the resources in this markdown.